A Helmholtz-type decomposition for the space of symmetric matrices: Inequalities and projection bounds

 \section{Inequalities and projection bounds}

-In this section, we consider the projection of max-mid matrices onto the space $\mathcal{L}^2_{st}$, in particular proving Theorem \ref{OneDirectionMaxIntro}.
+In this section, we consider the projection of max-mid matrices onto the space $\mathcal{L}^2_{st}$, in particular proving Theorem \ref{OneDirectionMaxIntro}, which will be restated in this section as Theorem \ref{OneDirectionMax}.
 We will begin by proving a sharp inequality for a single diagonal entry of a matrix $S\in \mathcal{L}^2_{st}$ in terms of a general, fixed basis.

 \begin{theorem} For all $S\in\mathcal{L}^2_{st}$

 More generally, for all $S\in\mathcal{L}^2_{st}$ and for all fixed unit vectors $v\in\mathbb{R}^3, |v|=1,$

 \end{theorem}